Sicelo Mhlauli: Death and legacy

-On the 27th of June, the four men now referred to as The Cradock Four, went to a UDF meeting in Port Elizabeth.
+On 27 June, the four men now referred to as the Cradock Four, went to a UDF meeting in Port Elizabeth.
 Mhlauli's had been at a course in PE and he had planned to pick her up on their way home.
 This however did not materialise as their meeting went on until late in the evening.
 The men were last seen at that meeting.
 Mhlauli's body was the second to be found after Sparrow Mkhonto in a bush near Bluewater Bay.
 He was handcuffed and tied with a rope with 25 stab wounds to his chest, seven in the back and another four in his arms.
 His throat was cut and his right hand severed; and his body was burned.
-The Cradock Four were buried at a mass funeral where thousands of people attended on the 20th of July 1985.
+The Cradock Four were buried at a mass funeral where thousands of people attended on the 20 July 1985.
 Speakers at the funeral included Beyers Naudé, Allan Boesak and Steve Tshwete gave keynote addresses.
 A message from the then president of the ANC Oliver Tambo was read.

 To honour him, Mhlauli was awarded the Order of Luthuli in Silver by the Presidency of South Africa.
-The order was for his “Outstanding contribution and dedicating his life to a free, just and democratic South Africa”.
+The order was for his "Outstanding contribution and dedicating his life to a free, just and democratic South Africa".